MelSumner/a11y-automation/details/ignore-decorative-images.md

 title: Ignore Decorative Images
 tags:
   - wcag-1-1-1
-  - failure-38
 linting: exists
-testing: cannotExist
+testing: cannotexist
-author: couldExist
+author: couldexist
-manual: mustExist
+manual: mustexist
 ---
 ## Point of Failure
 Decorative images should be marked up in a way that allows assistive tech to ignore them